plamarque/sphinx-poc/docs/PersonalApplications/Connections/Accept-Deny-Connection-Request.rst

    |image2|

--  If you `remove your
-   connection <#PLFUserGuide.ManagingYourPersonalApplications.ManagingYourConnections.DisconnectingFromYourContacts>`__
-   with a user, the number of your connections will be updated to the activity.
+-  If you :ref:`remove your connection <Disconnect-Contact>` with a user, the number of your connections will be updated to the activity.

 .. |image0| image:: images/social/confirm_request.png
+:align:center
 .. |image1| image:: images/social/deny_connect_request.png
+:align:center
 .. |image2| image:: images/social/connection_activity.png
+:align:center